dmhuehol/EnvAn-WN-Phase-2/README.md

 In Progress:

-ASOSdownloadFiveMin: Current version (9/13/17) of MATLAB function to download ASOS five-minute data from the NCDC database.
-Tags: ASOS, import, in progress, surface observations
+ASOSimportFiveMin: Current (9/15/17) version of MATLAB function to import ASOS five-minute data from a .dat file.

 convection: Current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
 Currently just a code skeleton from Megan Amanatides’s original script.
 Tags: unused, original, in progress